 The result?
 AMAZING!
 I’ve since made this many, many times and am always eager to make it again.
 The food processor makes it super quick to whip up and I love that it’s all cooked in one pot and even makes use of some of the pasta water.

 Take a peek at what you’ll need for this recipe and get to it!
 I hope you love it as much as I do.

-This protein-packed hummus pasta has a mac 'n' cheese vibe but the sauce is made from chickpeas!
+This protein-packed hummus pasta with sun-dried tomatoes has a mac 'n' cheese vibe but the sauce is made from chickpeas!
 Mixed with veggies and sun-dried tomatoes, this is the perfect healthy vegan family dinner.

 This dish is best enjoyed right after it's made.
 The pasta will absorb the moisture and the sauce will get dry if left out.
 If you do have leftovers, store them in an airtight container in the fridge and add a splash of water before reheating.